IBM-Cloud/terraform-provider-ibm/website/docs/d/lbaas.html.markdown

 * `description` - A description of the load balancer.
 * `datacenter` - The datacenter where load balancer is located.
-* `protocols` - A nested block describing protocols assigned to the load balancer.
+* `protocols` - A nested block describing the protocols assigned to the load balancer.
 Nested `protocols` blocks have the following structure:
   * `frontend_protocol` - The frontend protocol.
   * `frontend_port` - The frontend protocol port number.
   * `backend_protocol` - The backend protocol.